nearform/openapi-transformer-toolkit/README.md

 ```
 -i, --input <string>       Specify the path to the OpenAPI file
 -o, --output <string>      Specify the path to the folder where you wish to output the schemas
--p, --properties <string>  Specify the properties/definitions in the OpenAPI file to convert in a comma-separated list (defaults to 'components.schemas')
+-p, --properties <string>  Specify the properties/definitions in the OpenAPI file to convert in a comma-separated list (optional)
 -h, --help                 Display help for command
 ```